aegir-project/documentation/docs/usage/sites/importing.md

 ### Live

-- (optional) repeat the earlier sync steps to get the latest data from the origin server, you might want to put that in maintenance mode first to be sure.
+- (optional) Repeat the earlier sync steps to get the latest data from the origin server, you might want to put that in maintenance mode first to be sure.
-- Update the DNS
+- Update the DNS.
-- Optionally enable SSL
+- (optional) Enable https.